Northern Grown Perennials

 pale cream,

-which slowly takes on the creamy
+which slowly takes on the creamy gold expression (in the

-gold expression (in the pictures shown), and finally expressing clean
+pictures shown), and finally expressing clean chartreuse in late

 All good points!
 BUT one more matter that bears

-positive impact is that PMR is THE latest emerging hosta
+positive impact is that PMR is THE latest emerging hosta that grows here

-that grows here on the farm, a quality stemming from MANHATTAN.
-Consequently
+on the farm, a quality stemming from MANHATTAN.
+Consequently even with very late

-even with very late frosts here in Wisconsin, PMR has never been
+frosts here in Wisconsin, PMR has never been touched.

 Growth rate is average to a bit